particle-iot/docs/src/content/troubleshooting.md

 - TODO: [This video](TODO) illustrates what a deep update looks like when triggered from the IDE.
 - [This video](https://vimeo.com/99867395) illustrates what a deep update looks like when the OTA firmware update fails a couple of times, but ultimately succeeds.

-### Flash via Spark Build IDE
+## Flash via Spark Build IDE

-The easiest way to apply deep_update_2014_06 is to simply log into the [Spark Build IDE](spark.io/build).
+The easiest way to apply `deep_update_2014_06` is to simply log into the [Spark Build IDE](spark.io/build).
 When you login, you'll be prompted with instructions and links that will show you the way.
-Once all of your claimed cores have had the deep update applied to them, you'll no longer be prompted.
+Once all of your claimed cores have had the *deep update* applied to them, you'll no longer be prompted.
 Note: You'll need have a Core connected and breathing cyan for this to work.

-The cool thing about this approach is that it's extremely simple and streamlined.
-However, if you're on a noisy WiFi network you've had troubles flashing wirelessly in the past, you might want to consider using one of the alternate USB-based approaches described below.
+If you're on a noisy WiFi network you've had troubles flashing wirelessly in the past, you might want to consider using one of the alternate USB-based approaches described below.

-#### Flash via Spark CLI
+### Flash via Spark CLI

 The [Spark-CLI](https://github.com/spark/spark-cli) is a swiss army command line knife that can be used to do all kinds of cool things...like flash a deep update to your core.
 The README provides some nice documentation about how to install it and [how to do a deep update over USB](https://github.com/spark/spark-cli#performing-a-deep-update).
 The process is pretty simple:

-Install or Upgrade the CLI (requires node.js):
+Install or Upgrade the CLI (requires Node.js):

 ```bash
 npm install -g spark-cli